system-transparency/system-transparency/DEBUGGING.md

-# Debugging

-## Using the `cpu` command
+# Remote Debugging Using the CPU Command

-Since the stboot image running on a server has much fewer tools and services than usual Linux operating systems, the `cpu` command is the best option for debugging a remote machine.
+Since the stboot image running on the host has much fewer tools and services than usual Linux operating systems, the `cpu` command is a well suited option for debugging the host remotely.
-It connects to the remote server, bringing all your local tools and environment with you.
+It connects to the host, bringing all your local tools and environment with you.

-It's like magic :)

-### Prerequisites
+## Prerequisites

 These instructions expect _your system_ to be Linux-based.
 You need to have the `go` programming language installed on _your system_ and